Battle of Hastings & its abbey

 - In 250 metres, at the corner of the field, and near the top of the incline, continue ahead on a car-wide track.
 (Once past the wood on your right, you can see the sea far away.)
 In a further 175 metres, you come to an earth roads crossing (where you cross a public footpath).
 You continue straight on down the track, which soon swings to the left

 - In 220 metres ignore a grassy track up to your left-hand side.
 In 60 metres cross over a tiny stream.
-The track, now a path, splits in two and you take either, uphill.
+In 40 metres the track, now a path, splits in two and you take either, uphill.
 Both paths swing to the right and in 80 metres, at a T-junction, turn right, your direction 190°.

-- In 150 metres you pass a house on your left-hand side, and continue on through the farmyard of Park Farm (marked on the OS map), along a concrete car-wide track between barns (mostly converted into holiday cottages), your direction 120°.
+- In 150 metres you pass a house over to your left and exit the wood, coming out into the farmyard of Park Farm (marked on the OS map), and walk through it on a concrete car-wide track between barns (mostly converted into holiday cottages), your direction 120°.

-- In 100 metres you come to an earth lane T-junction where you go left, your direction 30°, up a lane (ignoring a stile and public footpath ahead).
+- In 100 metres you come to an earth lane T-junction where you go left, your direction 30°, up a lane (ignoring a public footpath through a metal fieldgate ahead).
 You soon pass the entrance to Park Farm on your left.
 Soon Beachy Head is sometimes visible behind you on your right-hand side.
-In 1.25km you come out to the A2100 T-junction, where you cross the road and go left on the pavement alongside the stone walls of Beauport Park.
+Keep ahead along this earth lane, latterly passing a bungalow on your left then industrial premises (a steel fabricating plant and a scaffolding depot) on your right.
+1.25km from your start along this lane you come out to the A2100 T-junction, where you cross the road and go left on its pavement alongside the stone walls of Beauport Park.

-- After 450 metres of this very busy road (the A2100) and 30 metres before a water tower on the left-hand side, by a wooden footpath post on your right-hand side, go right [!] your direction 40°, passing to the left of a metal fieldgate on a wide gravelled track, with grass down its middle (not the wooden fieldgate and track parallel on your left).
+- After 450 metres of this very busy road (the A2100) and some 45 metres before a water tower on the left-hand side, by a wooden footpath post on your right-hand side, [!] go right [!] your direction 40°, passing to the left of a metal fieldgate on a wide gravelled track, with grass down its middle (not the entrance to Barnes Oak farm via a wooden fieldgate and track parallel on your left).